backstage/backstage/docs/tutorials/quickstart-app-plugin.md

 > Break apart ExampleFetchComponent into smaller logical parts contained in
 > their own files.
 Rename your components to something other than ExampleXxx.
 >
-> You might be real proud of a plugin you develop.
-Follow this next tutorial for
+> You might be really proud of a plugin you develop.
+Follow this next tutorial
-> an in-depth look at publishing and including that for the entire Backstage
+> for an in-depth look at publishing and including that for the entire Backstage
 > community.
 [TODO](#).